cbologa/public_databases/README.md

 # Public databases
-Python and R notebooks with examples of bulk data extraction from common publics drug discovery databases
+Python and R notebooks with examples of bulk data extraction from common public drug discovery databases